 5 ways to extend the usefulness of your HVAC system

-- Regularly change your filters!
-This might be the most basic maintenance points for homeowners.
-It doesn’t take too much time or effort, and can save you costly repairs down the line.
-When a filter gets clogged up, air flow is restricted to your system which can cause a host of issues.
-At Sharp Air Conditioning & Heating, we recommend use throw away filters that can be found at your local hardware store, and changing them sometimes as often as once a month.
+These might be the most basic maintenance points for homeowners.
+It doesn’t take too much time or effort and can save you costly repairs down the line.
+When a filter gets clogged up, airflow is restricted to your system which can cause a host of issues.
+At Sharp Air Conditioning & Heating, we recommend using throw-away filters that can be found at your local hardware store and changing them sometimes as often as once a month.
 We can even help you with one of these steps by providing you with a year’s supply of air filters through our Sharp Air Maintenance Program.
-Give us a call to find out more!
+Give us a call for AC repair Gilbert!

-- Take an AC time out – Like with anything mechanical, your HVAC system will wear out more quickly if it is on at all times, day and night.
+Like with anything mechanical, your HVAC system will wear out more quickly if it is on at all times, day and night.
 Try to turn your air conditioner off if you plan to leave the house for an extended period of time.
-Dialing up the temperature just 5 degrees will allow your air conditioner to get a much needed break during hot parts of the day, without letting the temperature climb into the 90’s inside during the hot Arizona months.
+Dialing up the temperature just 5 degrees will allow your air conditioner to get a much-needed break during hot parts of the day, without letting the temperature climb into the 90’s inside during the hot Arizona months.

-- Check for Leaks – When we say check for leaks, we aren’t really saying to check for air leaks in the duct system.
-While this might be a good idea normally, checking for air leaks is something best handled for a technician that can get into the attic to check your duct work.
-The type of “checking for leaks” that you as a home owner can preform, is making sure there isn’t any evidence of leaking Freon at your outdoor unit.
-If you can see an oily substance on any of the surfaces, turn off your system and call Sharp Air Conditioning & Heating.
-If you system is leaking Freon, it can be a costly fix if not caught early on, and a system running without Freon can cause other damages to the system as well.
+When we say to check for leaks, we aren’t really saying to check for air leaks in the duct system.
+While this might be a good idea normally, checking for air leaks is something best handled by a technician that can get into the attic to check your ductwork.
+The type of “checking for leaks” that you as a homeowner can perform, is making sure there isn’t any evidence of leaking Freon at your outdoor unit.
+If you can see an oily substance on any of the surfaces, turn off your system and call Sharp Air Conditioning & Heating for services of heating and cooling Mesa AZ.
+If your system is leaking Freon, it can be a costly fix if not caught early on, and a system running without Freon can cause other damages to the system as well.

-- Is your HVAC system draining? – Through normal operation, your HVAC system can build up condensation from cold surfaces exposed to the Arizona heat.
-All good operating and well maintained HVAC systems will have good drainage as well to allow this condensation to run off to the ground, or anywhere else besides in your home or back into the unit.
-Annual maintenance through our Sharp Air Conditioning & Heating Program can make sure your HVAC system is draining properly, saving you from costly water damages that can occur when these drains are clogged, blocked, or install improperly.
+Through normal operation, your HVAC system can build up condensation from cold surfaces exposed to the Arizona heat.
+All good operating and well-maintained HVAC systems will have good drainage as well to allow this condensation to run off to the ground, or anywhere else besides in your home or back into the unit.
+Annual maintenance through our Sharp Air Conditioning & Heating Program can make sure your HVAC system is draining properly, saving you from costly water damages that can occur when these drains are clogged, blocked, or installed improperly.